treydock/rspec-system-puppet/README.md

       end
     end

+### Create system spec tests

-Now if you are using rspec-puppet, I advise you to seperate the location of your system and unit tests:
+I advise you to seperate the location of your system and unit tests:

 * spec/system - system tests
 * spec/unit - rspec-puppet and other unit tests